Vatican City women's national football team: History

 At Vatican Family Day in June 2018, a group of women organized to play football against each other as the male employees had done for years.
 Soon after they competed in a tournament organized by the Bambino Gesù Hospital.

 The national representative team was first formed in 2019 and played its first match on 26 May of that year.
 The team took on A.S.
 Roma of the women's Serie A, the highest level of women's football in Italy.
 The Vatican side lost 0–10 at the Campo Pio XI.

-On 7 June 2019 the team played their first "away" match, traveling across Rome to face the women's team of Serie D club A.S.D.
+On 7 June 2019, the team played their first "away" match, traveling across Rome to face the women's team of Serie D club A.S.D.
 Trastevere Calcio.
 Despite the 1–3 defeat, the Vatican City team earned a penalty kick which was converted for the team's first-ever goal.

 After several months of preparation and planning, the team traveled to Austria to face Wiener Landesliga (women's third division) side FC Mariahilf at a stadium in Simmering in Vienna on 22 June 2019 as part of the club's twentieth anniversary.
-However, the match was abandoned after several FCM players displayed pro-choice t-shirts under their jerseys during the playing of Vatican City's national anthem.
+However, the match was cancelled after several FCM players displayed pro-choice messages written on their skin under their jerseys during the playing of Vatican City's national anthem.

 Players

-As of 2018 there are approximately 800 female employees of Vatican City.
+As of 2018, there are approximately 800 female employees of Vatican City.
 The squad consists of female Vatican employees and wives and daughters of Vatican employees.
 In 2019, about 20 to 25 women between the ages of 25 and 50 comprised the squad.
-There were only lay workers and no nuns on the squad but nuns are welcome to play.
+There were only lay workers and no nuns on the squad, although nuns are welcome to play.
 Although most team members are merely amateur players, some, such as Cameroonian captain Eugenie Tcheugoue, have played at higher levels.

 Team image

-Kits and crest

-As of 2019 the team wears an all yellow Givova top with the Sport Association logo in the center of the chest.
+As of 2019, the team wears an all yellow Givova top with the Sport Association logo in the center of the chest.

-Home stadium

 The Vatican City women's national football team plays their home matches on the Campo Pio XI.